Skip to main content

 The body’s hormonal equilibrium relies on a precise, self-regulating communication network connecting the brain to the reproductive organs.

-When you begin a protocol like (TRT) or menopausal hormone therapy (HRT), you introduce an external source of powerful biochemical information.
+When you begin a protocol like testosterone replacement therapy (TRT) or menopausal hormone therapy (HRT), you introduce an external source of powerful biochemical information.
 The body, in its profound efficiency, recognizes this.
 The hypothalamus and pituitary gland sense the abundant levels of circulating hormones and logically conclude that their own production signals are superfluous.

 Consequently, they down-regulate their output.
 This process, known as negative feedback, is a biological marvel of resource conservation.
 The internal factories quiet down because the necessary products are being supplied from an outside source.
 This is the biological reality of hormonal support ∞ it creates a new, stable equilibrium, yet one that is dependent on the continuation of that external supply.